flonadb/flonadb/README.md

 FlonaDB provides a database independent masking feature at the application level which allows developers to externally configure column whose values should be masked in result sets, the masking rules are applied to all applicable result set values.
-Currently, the masking is only applicable to columns of data types that map to Java strings.
+Currently, the masking is only applicable to columns of data types that map to String class in Java.

 ### String Mask Modes